lhartley870/oz-hacks/README.md

 Courier Prime | Monospace
 Rock Salt | Cursive

-I selected Fontdiner Swanky as the font for the OzHacks logo and headings throughout the site as it has a fun and energetic feel appropriate for the subject matter of the site.
+I selected Fontdiner Swanky as the font for the Oz Hacks logo and headings throughout the site as it has a fun and energetic feel appropriate for the subject matter of the site.
 Google Fonts suggested the Roboto font as a popular pairing with Fontdiner Swanky.
 The combination is complimentary with Roboto being a clear and easily readable font for use throughout the majority of the website.

 Courier Prime was selected for the Home Page cover text as it has the appearance of text typed on a computer which is key to the typing animation that appears on the Home Page.